Lamb Chops with Island Herbs

 Preparation

-Jus (meat juice): Roast the bones in the oven at 200°C until well browned, being careful not to let them burn.
-Remove the fat and place the bones in a pot.
-Deglaze* the roasting pan with red wine and add the liquid to the bones.
-Cover with water (do not salt) and simmer.
-Strain the jus and reduce it to obtain a demi-glace**.
-Finish the sauce with a knob of butter.
+Bake the bones in the oven at 200°C until well done, but be careful not to burn them as this will make them turn bitter.
+Remove any fat and put the bones in a pot.
+Deglaze* the baking pan with red wine and pour it over the bones.
+Cover with water (don't add salt) and boil.
+Strain the juice and reduce to a demi-glace**.
+Finish the sauce by adding a small piece of butter.

-Remove the crust from the bread and process the interior in a food processor, adding a few breadcrumbs and plenty of parsley leaves.
-The mixture is ready when the mie de pain*** turns a beautiful green color and becomes light and airy.
-Add chopped herbs (sage, thyme, rosemary) to the mie de pain.
+Remove the crust from the bread.
+Process the crumb of the bread in a food processor with some bread crumbs and a lot of parsley.
+The mixture is done when the crumb*** of the bread turns a nice green color and becomes loose.
+Add chopped herbs to the crumb (sage, garden thyme, rosemary).

-Season the lamb chops – rack with salt and sear on all sides.
-Brush the rack with mustard and season well with pepper.
-Roll the meat in the mie de pain.
-Roast in the oven at 200°C for about 10 minutes.
+Sprinkle the rack of lamb cutlets with salt and bake on all sides.
+Coat the cutlets with mustard and pepper generously.
+Roll them in the crumb.
+Preheat the oven to 200°C and bake for approx. 10 minutes.
 The rack should be medium-rare.

-Cook the polenta in salted water with a little milk and a tablespoon of honey.
-When done, add the grated cheese, butter, and a bit of chopped rosemary.
-Pour the polenta into a baking sheet and let it cool.
-Later, use a cutter to create round shapes, which should be seared in a pan with butter before serving.
+Cook the polenta in salted water with a splash of milk and a spoonful of honey.
+When cooked, add the grated cheese, butter, and some chopped rosemary.
+Pour the polenta into a pan and let cool.
+When the polenta has cooled, cut out polenta medallions using a mold and sear them in butter before serving.

-Dice the eggplant, salt it, and let it drain.
-Dice the zucchini, bell pepper, and onion.
-Sauté**** all vegetables separately in a pan with olive oil.
-When sautéing the onion, add chopped garlic.
+Dice the eggplant, add salt, and remove excess liquid.
+Dice the zucchini, bell pepper, and onions.
+Sauté**** every vegetable separately in a pan in olive oil.
+When sautéing onions, add chopped garlic.
 Before serving, combine all the vegetables and add a tablespoon of tomato sauce.
 Season with salt, pepper, fresh basil, and olive oil.

 Serving

-*Deglazing – the process of dissolving coagulated meat juices in a pan after roasting using water, stock, or wine
+* deglazing: the process of dissolving coagulated meat juices stuck to the bottom of a pan after baking with water, broth, or wine

-**Demi-glace – a dark base sauce made from equal parts of Spanish sauce (Espagnole) and dark veal stock
+** a dark, base sauce prepared from an equal amount of Spanish sauce (Espagnole) and dark veal base obtained by roasting veal bones with carrots, onions, tomato puree, and butter

 0 Comments